 Growing up, I loved solving math riddles.
 I appreciated the fact that arithmetics had non-abstract, defined solutions.
 So when my friend invited me to a competitive programming club called Kokocoder, I was instantly interested.
 I believe it would allow me to pursue my passion for problem-solving from a computer science perspective.
 As I spent hours in the club learning, laughing, and enduring difficulties, the once-alien environment slowly turned into a place of comfort.

 Through my journey at Kokocoder, I’ve encountered many people and been taught many lessons.
 However, I believe one of the biggest lessons I learned came from Vale, a senior member of the club.
 As a mentor to me, he was daring, innovative, and intelligent.
 Whenever I felt puzzled by one of the coding problems, he’d always tell me, “Start with the most ridiculous solution and see if it works.
 You can always optimize it later.”
 His outlook on solving problems encouraged me to become more creative and open-minded with different approaches.
-And as I continued progressing with this mindset, I realized that there was no wrong way of pursuing knowledge, no matter how random or stupid it may sound.
-This had a positive rippling effect on my growth in programming and even school studies.
+And as I continued progressing with this mindset, I realized that there was no wrong way of pursuing knowledge, no matter how random it may sound.
+This created a rippling effect on my growth in programming and school.

 My time at the club has made me more appreciative of the opportunities I had and grateful for the people around me as I expanded my social circle from late-night practice sessions to partaking in memorable events like camps and field trips.
 Being able to learn alongside other enthusiastic students has provided me with a competitive yet collaborative environment, enhancing my interpersonal skills.